Corrective Revolution (Syria): Political reforms

 As part of his "corrective movement," at the 11th National Congress Assad introduced a general revision of national policy.
 Included in these revisions were measures introduced to consolidate his rule.
 His Ba'athist predecessors had restricted control of Islam in public life and government.
 Because the Constitution allowed only Muslims to become president, Assad, unlike Jadid, presented himself as a pious Muslim.
 In order to gain support from the ulamah—the Islamic scholarship — he prayed in Sunni mosques, even though he was an Alawite.
 Among the measures Assad introduced were the raising in rank of some 2,000 religious functionaries, and the appointment of an alim as minister of religious functionaries and construction of mosques.
 He appointed a little-known Sunni teacher, Ahmad al-Khatib, as Head of State in order to satisfy the Sunni majority.
 Assad also appointed Sunnis to senior positions in the government, the military, and the party.
 All of his prime ministers, defense ministers, and foreign ministers, a majority of his cabinet, were Sunnis.
 In the early 1970s, Assad was verified as an authentic Muslim by the Sunni Mufti of Damascus and made the Hajj—the pilgrimage to Mecca.
 In his speeches, he often used terms such as "jihad" (struggle) and "shahada" (martyrdom) when referring to fighting Israel.

 The coup turned Syria's social and political structures upside down.
 The Alawites, Assad's sect, although no more than 12% of the population, came to occupy coveted positions in every sector of life in Syria.
-Many rural Alawites supported the expansion of state institutions and military over the private sector mostly composed of Sunni-led bourgeousie; as a means to enhance their privileges in the public sector.
-Popular dissatisfaction over Alawite dominace became one of the most significant sources of Baathist regime's legitimacy crisis in Syria.
+Many rural Alawites supported the expansion of state institutions and military over the private sector mostly composed of Sunni-led bourgeousie as a means to enhance their privileges in the public sector.
+Popular dissatisfaction over Alawite dominace became one of the most significant sources of the Ba’athist regime's legitimacy crisis in Syria.

 Economic reforms

-Assad reverted his predecessor's policy of radical economic socialism, and strengthened the private sector's role in the economy.
+Assad reversed his predecessor's policy of radical economic socialism, and strengthened the private sector's role in the economy.
 In many ways the Corrective Movement resulted in a tacit alliance between the political elite and the Damascene bourgeoisie, of whom the latter had previously provided the primary base of support for the National Party of Syria prior to the Ba'ath Party's seizure of power in 1963.

 Foreign policy

-The crux of the new foreign policy adopted by Hafez al-Assad was based on strengthening relations with U.S.S.R, inorder to develop Syrian military and economy.
+The crux of the new foreign policy adopted by Hafez al-Assad was based on strengthening relations with U.S.S.R, in order to develop Syrian military and economy.
 The reforms also sought to normalize Syria's relations with the other Arab states since it had been isolated diplomatically during Jadid's short-lived rule.
 Assad tried to establish working relations with Egypt and Saudi Arabia in order to establish the so-called "Cairo–Damascus–Riyadh axis" to strengthen security cooperation against Israel.
 The cooperation agreement was effective, and when Egypt and Syria failed to win the October War in 1973, Saudi Arabia and other Arab oil producers ceased selling oil to the West.